+A. The affirmative vote of a majority of our common stock outstanding and entitled to vote at the Annual Meeting is required to approve an amendment to our Amended and Restated Certificate of Incorporation.
+The effect of an abstention or a broker or nominee non-vote is the same as that of a vote against the proposal.

+Q. What vote is required to approve an amendment to our Amended and Restated 2015 Incentive Plan?

-- A. The affirmative vote of a majority of the shares present, in person or by proxy, and entitled to vote at the Annual Meeting is required to approve an amendment to our Amended and Restated Certificate of Incorporation.
+A. The affirmative vote of a majority of the shares present, in person or by proxy, and entitled to vote at the Annual Meeting is required to approve an amendment to our Amended and Restated 2015 Incentive Plan.
 Abstentions will have the same effect as a negative vote.
-However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter. - Q. What percentage of our outstanding common stock do our directors, executive officers, and 5% beneficial owners own? - A. As of April 16, 2018, our directors, executive officers, and 5% beneficial owners owned, or have the right to acquire, approximately 27.9% of our outstanding common stock and 100% of our Class A common stock.
-See the discussion under the heading "Stock Ownership of Our Directors, Executive Officers, and 5% Beneficial Owners" on page 22 for more details. - Q. Who was our independent public accountant for the year ending December 31, 2017?
-Will they be represented at the Annual Meeting? - A. BDO USA, LLP is the independent registered public accounting firm that audited our financial statements for the year ending December 31, 2017.
+However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter.

+Q. What percentage of our outstanding common stock do our directors, executive officers, and 5% beneficial owners own?

+A. As of April 7, 2020, our directors, executive officers, and 5% beneficial owners owned, or have the right to acquire, approximately 17.9% of our outstanding common stock and 100% of our Class A common stock.
+See the discussion under the heading "Stock Ownership of Our Directors, Executive Officers, and 5% Beneficial Owners" on page 22 for more details.

+Q. Who was our independent public accountant for the year ended December 31, 2019?
+Will they be represented at the Annual Meeting?

+A. BDO USA, LLP is the independent registered public accounting firm that audited our financial statements for the year ending December 31, 2019.
 We expect a representative of BDO USA, LLP to be present at the Annual Meeting.
-The representative will have an opportunity to make a statement and will be available to answer your questions. - Q. How can I obtain a copy of our annual report on Form 10-K? - A. We have filed our annual report on Form 10-K for the year ended December 31, 2017, with the SEC.
-The annual report on Form10-K is also included in the 2017 Annual Report to Stockholders.
+The representative will have an opportunity to make a statement and will be available to answer your questions.

+Q. How can I obtain a copy of our annual report on Form 10-K?

+A. We have filed our annual report on Form 10-K for the year ended December 31, 2019, with the SEC.
+The annual report on Form 10-K is also included in the 2019 Annual Report to Stockholders.
 You may obtain, free of charge, a copy of our annual report on Form 10-K, including financial statements, by writing to our Corporate Secretary, Garrett Gray, or by email at info@checkpointtx.com.
 Upon request, we will also furnish any exhibits to the annual report on Form 10-K as filed with the SEC.